-Ricky Brumfield serves as WKU's special teams and cornerbacks coach after previously spending two years as the special teams coordinator and safeties coach at Nicholls State.
+Ricky Brumfield serves as WKU's cornerbacks and assists with the special teams after previously spending two years as the special teams coordinator and safeties coach at Nicholls State.

 In his first season on The Hill, Brumfield's cornerback group proved to be among the nation's best and topping the conference in every statistical category for pass defenders including total interceptions, passing defense efficiency and pass defense.
 Brumfield's primary corners, Tyree Robinson and Cam Thomas, combined for nine of the team's 14 interceptions including two each against Texas State.

 The Hilltopper pass defense contributed to a total defense which ranked No. 15 in the nation at the conclusion of the regular season and allowed nearly 60 fewer yards per contest to opposing quarterbacks than other defenses in the conference.

 Brumfield's coverage units on special team's also excelled as WKU finished the regular season as the top kick and punt cover unit in the league, finishing the year with a net kickoff coverage average of 41.1 yards.